arthurvoloshyn/blog/src/entities/Country/README.md

 ## Entity Country

-Сущность, содержащая список стран
+Entity containing a list of countries

 - types
-   `Country` - enum ряда стран
+  `Country` - enum of a number of countries

 - component
-  `CountrySelect` - Компонент, содержащий селект стран
+  `CountrySelect` - Component containing country selections